Skip to Content

 You can make a Larry or Darryl in six simple steps!
 You’re going to make the template, then set aside and paint the cone.
 You’ll cut out the hat fabric.
 Then you’ll attach the fabric, then the beard, and then the nose.

 I prefer the look of the paper mache, but you can also use foam cones.
 To be honest, they are a little bit cheaper and more readily available.
-I’m just a paper mache girl for whatever reason (and you can stack them).
+I like that the paper mache can stack.

 Material for Beards